 Combining solid pedagogy, inspiring technology, great music and resources, Musical School is one of the world’s leading primary music resources.
 Find out why by exploring the programme and our wider platform by signing up for free.

 A step-by-step approach to teaching music in your school

-The Musical School Scheme provides teachers with week-by-week lessons for each year group in the school, from ages 5–11.
+Musical School’s Original Scheme provides teachers with week-by-week lessons for each year group in the school, from ages 5–11.

-Used by over 50,000 specialist and non-specialist teachers globally, it provides lesson plans, assessment, clear progression and exciting whiteboard resources for every lesson.
+Used by over 70,000 specialist and non-specialist teachers globally, the Scheme provides lesson plans, assessment, clear progression and exciting whiteboard resources for every lesson.

 The Scheme supports all the requirements of the national curriculum in England and is absolutely in line with published Ofsted guidance.

 Musical School Learning

 The learning within our Original Scheme is based on:

 - Listening and Appraising

 Everything is clearly and simply explained, and the planning support is extensive.